-The fall season brings more a moderate weather, autumn festivities, and a welcome change of colors in the foliage and landscape.
+The fall season brings more moderate weather, autumn festivities, and a welcome change of colors in the foliage and landscape.

 However, with the fall comes the increased likelihood of having unwanted guests staying in your home.
 We’re talking about pests– rodents and nuisance insects that have decided to spend the winter within the warm confines of your home.